Paper vs Plastic Evidence Bags: Forensic Chain of Custody Guide(2026)

 • Streamlined Documentation: The writable matte surface allows officers to log case numbers, dates, and signatures directly onto the bag with standard pens, simplifying the documentation process.

-By leveraging these breathable features, crime scene investigators ensure that biological samples remain viable for laboratory testing while maintaining a tight, verifiable chain of custody.
+By deploying paper materials correctly, crime scene investigators ensure that biological samples remain fully viable for laboratory DNA extraction while maintaining a legally verifiable chain of custody.

 Plastic Evidence Bags: Features and Forensic Advantages